MiguelBarriosMolina/KarumiApp/KarumiAppService/README.md

 The "mvn clean install" command will also add a copy of this jar file to your local '.m2/repository/Karumi' folder.
 You can also execute the program using that jar file.

+## IDE and environment configuration

+This project uses Lombok as a helpful tool to reduce boilerplate code.
+Some IDEs might have trouble processing the Lombok annotations out of the box.
+If the project does not compile in your IDE, please install any Lombok plugin and enable annotation processing.

 ## Usage and navigation

 Once the program is running, you can visit the page at: